 Time to get out of the touristy area.
-Most visitors only spend their time in Belltown but Seattle is home to many neighborhoods, each with their own unique flavor.
+Most visitors, with only one day in Seattle, only spend their time in Belltown, but the city is home to many neighborhoods, each with their own unique flavor.
 And of course you need to see the Space Needle and Pike Place, but to get a real taste for Seattle, make sure you also travel out of downtown.

 Fremont is the perfect neighborhood to explore.
 It’s walkable and filled with character.
 You could easily spend half a day exploring this funky neighborhood, but today you only have time for the highlights.

 Take a picture with the Fremont troll, look at the controversial Lenin statue, and step into a Macklemore-approved thrift shop (yes, the Fremont Vintage Mall was featured in the Thrift Shop music video).